BlackRa1nFR/arcturus/README.md

 ### Latest Arcturus Fork Version ###
 1.11.0

+### Extra Features in Arcturus Fork ###
+- Super special features

 ### Contributing ###

 Anyone is allowed to contribute to the project.
 Reporting bugs and issues goes via the issue tracker.
-A
+All code written and commited is yours, and not owned by TheGeneral, capheus, or anyone else unless they are the contributer.

 You can request features in the issue tracker.